mobijoker/Cyber/_posts/Arthur/Articles/en/2013-07-04-chistka-linux.md

 *Note:*

-* The parameter "r" is used to recursively remove (delete subdirectories with file attachments).
+* The parameter `r` is used to recursively remove (delete subdirectories with file attachments).
-* The parameter "f" (force) is used to ignore errors related to non-existent files and for that did not request confirmation of transactions.
+* The parameter `f` (force) is used to ignore errors related to non-existent files and for that did not request confirmation of transactions.
-* ~/.local/share/Trash/files/ –The way in which files are deleted (garbage in the cart).
-A tilde and a slash (~ /) short address of the home directory to use instead of “/home/user/”.
+* `~/.local/share/Trash/files/` – The way in which files are deleted (garbage in the cart).
+A tilde and a slash (`~/`) short address of the home directory to use instead of `/home/user/`.

-I use a program file synchronization BitTorrentSync who has his cart along the way home/user/btsync/.SyncTrash/.
+I use a file synchronization program BitTorrentSync who has his cart along the way `home/user/btsync/.SyncTrash/`.

-Empty Trash BitTorrentSync:
+Clear the trash of BitTorrentSync:

 ```
 sudo rm -rf ~/btsync/.SyncTrash/*
 ```

-### Cache cleaning apt.
+### Cleaning apt cache

 All ever downloaded us packages (apt) fold on our disk in the local repository and automatically never removed.

-**apt-get clean** - Command "clean" is used to free up disk space by purification packets received from a local repository,in other words clears the cache apt located on the path /var/cache/apt/archives/
+`apt-get clean` - Command `clean` is used to free up disk space by purification packets received from a local repository,in other words clears the cache apt located on the path `/var/cache/apt/archives/`.

-**apt-get autoclean** - It differs from the "clean" in that what deletes the cache those packages, that can no longer be downloaded (eg older versions of packages), and thus useless.
+`apt-get autoclean` - It differs from the `clean` in that what deletes the cache those packages, that can no longer be downloaded (eg older versions of packages), and thus useless.

-**apt-get autoremove** - The command autoremove  is used to  automatically remove packages which were set to satisfy dependencies for other packages and  now no longer needed.
+`apt-get autoremove` - The command autoremove  is used to  automatically remove packages which were set to satisfy dependencies for other packages and  now no longer needed.

 Clean up a local repository from unwanted software and remove unnecessary dependencies: